8osco/academic_performance_analysis/README.md

 3. Students with a parent (or guardian) involved were more likely to pass.
 4. Female students had a higher pass rate than male students.

-These will be examined and validate through analyses and use of visualisations.
+The hypotheses will be examined through data visualisations and evaluated using statistical metrics (e.g. mean, variance), followed by validation through statistical tests.

 ## File structure